Auxilor/auxilor.github.io/docs/effects/all-effects/create_explosion.md

   args:
     power: 1 # The power of the explosion
     amount: 1 # The amount of explosions
+    create_fire: true # If the explosion should create fire
+    break_blocks: true # If the explosion should break blocks
+    player_as_damager: false # If the player should be the source of the explosion

   ...other config (eg triggers, filters, mutators, etc)
 ```